 5. Hang art in unexpected places – like your bathroom or open kitchen shelves

 We couldn’t say it any better than Huffington Post: “when all else fails, rearrange”.
 It’s definitely easier and less expensive to use what you have in new ways to change up your space, and in some ways, it can be the most fun!
-Whether rearranging to make your space feel bigger, give your space a makeover or improve the feng shui for a happier space, doing it gives your creative side an ego boost.
+Whether rearranging to make your space feel bigger, give your space a makeover, organize your space prettier, or improve the feng shui for a happier space, doing it gives your creative side an ego boost.
 The best part?
 It’s low commitment.
 If you don’t like it, you can always change it back.